facebook/screenshot-tests-for-android/_docs/gradle-setup.md

 The plugin also sets up compile dependencies for your tests, so you can now just start calling the `Screenshot` API.
 See [Creating a screenshot](docs/creating-a-screenshot/).

 Take a look at our [example build.gradle](https://github.com/facebook/screenshot-tests-for-android/blob/master/examples/one/build.gradle).

+NOTE: By default this overrides your instrumentation test runner, and depending on your set up this can cause problems.
+See [Custom InstrumentationTestRunners](docs/custom-instrumentation-test-runners/) for how to avoid this.